-Schedule a virtual meeting to review your resume and/or cover letters, discuss your plans for the summer and beyond, and get advice about how to navigate your search during the current crisis.
+Schedule a virtual meeting to review your resume and/or cover letters, discuss your plans for the future, and get advice about how to navigate your job/internship search and career journey.

-Employers are still posting opportunities in UArtsCareers, so log in and search the listings.
+Employers are actively posting opportunities in UArtsCareers, so log in regularly to search the listings.

-Check out our regularly updated COVID-19 Resource Guide for information and opportunities specifically relevant to artists.
+Check out our COVID-19 Resource Guide for information and opportunities specifically relevant to artists.

 Looking for ways to explore your career options and enhance your personal and professional development during this time of uncertainty?
-View our Career Development Checklist of suggested activities you can do while “stuck” at home.
+View our Career Development Checklist of suggested activities you can do anytime from anywhere.

 You can also email us with any career-related questions at email@example.com.